samuelcaldas/NinjaTrader.UnitTest/README.md

-# NinjaTraderUnitTesting
+# NinjaTrader.UnitTest

-NinjaTraderUnitTesting is a solution for running unit tests within NinjaTrader.
+NinjaTrader.UnitTest is a solution for running unit tests within NinjaTrader.
 It provides a testing framework similar to Python's `unittest` module and allows you to write and run unit tests for your NinjaScript code.

 ## Installation

-To install NinjaTraderUnitTesting, follow these steps:
+To install NinjaTrader.UnitTest, follow these steps:

 1. Download the source code from the GitHub repository.
 2. Open the solution in Visual Studio and build the project.